 Travel back to Medieval times to learn the history surrounding coats of arms.
-We’ll look at the family crest created for the Kean family and some of the objects in the museum and at the university that bear that crest before designing our own crests using authentic symbols handed down from the Middle Ages.
+We’ll look at the Kean family crest and objects in the Museum and University that bear that crest before designing our own crests using authentic symbols handed down from the Middle Ages.

 Take a closer look at those coins in your piggy bank!
 During early American times, colonists used a variety of currency to make purchases.
-We’ll look back at how colonial commerce functioned from bartering to trading in a variety of currencies.
+We’ll look back at how colonial commerce functioned, from bartering to trading.
 Then we’ll learn how modern coins are designed before creating an original design for our own currency.